-Departing from rational expectations by considering subjective beliefs that arise from similarity-weighted memory explains the mismatch of subjective and objective asset prices regarding their cyclicality, predictability, and sensitivity to risk measures.
-In addition, subjective beliefs under similarity-weighted memory generate a realistically high risk premium and low risk-free rate.
+Overall, departing from rational expectations by considering subjective beliefs that arise from similarity-weighted memory can qualitatively explain the mismatch of subjective and objective asset prices regarding their cyclicality, predictability, and sensitivity to risk measures.
+In addition, subjective beliefs under similarity-weighted memory generate a realistically high risk premium and risk-free rate.